Matchyman/spareroom_kata/README.md

-# spareroom_kata
+# Checkout Implementation

+Backend:
-Make sure you have uv installed - https://docs.astral.sh/uv/getting-started/installation/ uv venv --no-cache --python 3.11
+Make sure you have uv installed uv venv --no-cache --python 3.11 .venv/Scripts/activate uv sync (will install all required packages for backend) python ./main.py will start api backend

-Windows : .venv/Scripts/activate
-Linux: source .venv/Scripts/activate
-uv sync (will install all required packages for backend)
-Windows: python ./main.py will start api backend
-Linux: python3 ./main.py
+Frontend:

-cd into src/frontend
+cd into frontend
 npm install
 Vite requires Node.js version 20.19+ or 22.12+
 npm run will start frontend

+Database:
+Database is SQLite db, if you wish to change the data, change csv's located in src/backend/database Delete db and run db_setup.py